shwetams/containers-rest-cosmos-aks-java/GettingStarted.md

 * **Azure CLI:** A lot of our steps to deploy is using the Azure CLI commands and tools.
 You can install the tool from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), based on your development machine.

+* **kubectl:** Install the kubectl utility to manage kubernetes clusters through command line.
+You can install kubectl using Azure CLI by following the instructions in this [link](https://docs.microsoft.com/en-us/cli/azure/acs/kubernetes?view=azure-cli-latest).

+* **jq utility:** This utility is used in several az commands for ease of querying information, you can skip this if you are comfortable with az commands and their JSON responses.
+You can install jq from [here](https://stedolan.github.io/jq/)

 * **Bash:** If you are on a Windows machine, make sure you have enabled the [Linux sub-system](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Or you could create a Linux Virtual Machine on Azure Subscription and execute the scripts.

 * **Text Editor:** You might be reviewing, editing and modifying yaml, json and other configuration files.
 It's good to have a editor handy, we love [Visual Studio code](https://code.visualstudio.com/).